Highest Recognition from the Ministry of Environment

 Our Operational Excellence

 MedcoEnergi has successfully provided the technical expertise to Petroleum Development Oman, a joint venture company between the Government of Oman and Shell, such that the production in Karim Fields reached over 22,000 bopdin 2012.
 This is more than double the rate of 9,000 bopd when Medco was initially assigned in 2006.
 This is testament to MedcoEnergi's core competence in harnessing the optimum production rate from mature fields, in Indonesia and overseas.

 Clean Energy for a Cleaner World

-The Construction of Sarulla Geothermal Power Plant has started in 2014, and will produce geothermal power for 3 x 110 MW electricity, being the largest such single contract in the world.
-The plant is envisioned to provide clean and sustainable electricity in Indonesia and expected to reduce carbon dioxide emission up to 1.3 million tonnes a year.
+The construction of Sarulla Geothermal Power Plant has started in 2014, and will produce geothermal power for 3 x 110 MW electricity.
+As the world's largest single-contract geothermal power project upon completion, the plant is envisioned to provide clean and sustainable electricity in Indonesia and expected to reduce carbon dioxide emission up to 1.3 million tonnes a year.

 Market Cap (Trilion IDR)

 Ensuring MedcoEnergi is a safe, fair and honest place to work.

 MedcoEnergi today concluded its 2014 Annual General Meeting of Shareholders (“AGMS”), in which the AGMS approved the Company’s Annual Report and ratified the ...